 “Kazuo Ishiguro’s study of guilt, ageing and solitude in post-war, post-imperial Japan is a tour de force of unreliable narration.” – Robert McCrum

-Ono is an unreliable narrator and one who rewrites his past.
-Like Etsuko in A Pale View of Hills, there is a tension and darkness underlying seemingly banal memories.
+Masuji Ono is an unreliable narrator and one who rewrites his past.
+Like the character Etsuko in A Pale View of Hills, there is a tension and darkness underlying seemingly banal memories.
 A refashioning, expanding the small acts of kindness he engages in.
 While papering over and minimising his great cruelties.

 Etsuko in a Pale View of Hills portrays herself as a submissive, traditional housewife.
 When in fact, she is a cruel, narcissistic sociopath who likely caused her own daughter’s suicide.

 He is utterly baffled about why one character will not speak to him.
 The reasons would be clear to anyone with any self awareness or sense.